Christianization of Goa

 The indigenous population of the erstwhile Portuguese colony of Goa, Daman and Diu was Christianised following the Portuguese conquest of Goa in 1510 and the subsequent establishment of the Goan Inquisition.
 The converts in the Velhas Conquistas (Old Conquests) to Catholic Christianity were then granted full Portuguese citizenship.
 Almost all of the present-day Goan Christians are descendants of these native converts; they constitute the largest Indian Christian community of Goa state and account for 25 percent of the population, as of 2011 Census of India.

 Chapel of St. Catherine, built in Old Goa during Portuguese rule.
 It should not be confused with the Cathedral of Santa Catarina, also in Old Goa.

-Many Kudali, Mangalorean and Karwari Catholics in present-day Carnataca and Maharashtra share common origins with Goans, due to migration in the 16th and 17th centuries.
+Many Kudali, Mangalorean and Karwari Catholics in present-day Karnataka and Maharashtra share common origins with Goans, due to migration in the 16th and 17th centuries.
 Korlai and Bombay East Indian Catholics of the Konkan division, and the Damanese of Damaon, Diu & Silvassa have had Goan admixture and interactions in the Portuguese Bombay territory, which was ruled from the capital at Old Goa.
 Bombay East Indians were formerly Portuguese citizens until the Seven Islands of Bombay were taken over by the English East India Company, via the dowry of Catherine de Braganza, in marriage to Charles II of England.
 Salsette islanders and Basseinites of the Bombay East Indian community were also Portuguese citizens, until the Mahratta Invasion of Bassein in 1739.